Dr. Michelle Phillips, MS, RAc, Dip.TCM, RH

-My name is Dr. Michelle Phillips and I am a Doctor of Acupuncture in Alberta, a Registered Acupuncturist in British Columbia, a Registered Herbalist in Alberta, and have completed a Diploma in Traditional Chinese Medicine in Alberta.
-Slightly complicated, but that’s regulations for you!
+My name is Dr. Michelle Phillips and I am a Doctor of Acupuncture, Registered Acupuncturist and a Registered Herbalist in Edmonton, Alberta.
+I’ve also completed a Diploma in Traditional Chinese Medicine, which covers the herbal portion of TCM.
 I also have a Master’s degree from the University of Pittsburgh, in Medical/Clinical Genetics, and still use this education as part of my Acupuncture practice.
-Currently, I practice in Vernon, British Columbia, and Edmonton, Alberta.
-Vernon is a beautiful little city that is up close and personal with the lakes, beaches and sunshine of the Okanagan.
-Edmonton is where my peeps are.

 Here are the Coles notes of my story: I was in western medicine for 15 years, my sister got diagnosed with terminal cancer, a TCM doctor helped her more than you could ever imagine, I quite my job, went back to school for 5 years to learn Acupuncture & TCM, and for 12 years after that, I have been in private practice.
 If you want the crazy details, feel free to read on!